ccp4/dimple/README.md

 # dimple
 Macromolecular crystallography pipeline for refinement and ligand screening.

-Requires several programs from the CCP4 suite to run.
+Requires several programs from the CCP4 suite.

 ## How it works ##